ayeowch/bitnodes/README.md

 # Bitnodes
-Bitnodes is currently being developed to estimate the size of the Bitcoin network by finding all the peering nodes in the network.
-The current methodology involves sending [getaddr](https://en.bitcoin.it/wiki/Protocol_specification#getaddr) message to find all the peering nodes in the network starting from a set of seed nodes.
-Bitnodes uses Bitcoin protocol version 70001, so nodes with older protocol version will be skipped.
+Bitnodes is currently being developed to estimate the size of the Bitcoin network by finding all the reachable nodes in the network.
+The current methodology involves sending [getaddr](https://en.bitcoin.it/wiki/Protocol_specification#getaddr) message recursively to find all the reachable nodes in the network starting from a set of seed nodes.
+Bitnodes uses Bitcoin protocol version 70001 (i.e. >= /Satoshi:0.7.x/), so nodes with older protocol version will be skipped.

 ## Setup
 See [Provisioning Bitcoin Network Crawler](https://github.com/ayeowch/bitnodes/wiki/Provisioning-Bitcoin-Network-Crawler)